 Step 3.
 Repeat steps 1 and 2 a few times.
 If your dog is too focused on the treat to pick up the toy, take a short break and then try enticing him to play again.

-Step 4: Add a verbal cue: Once he has the toy in his mouth, say “give” just before you present the treat in front of his nose.
+Step 4: Add a verbal cue: Once he has the toy in his mouth, say “give” or “thank you” just before you present the treat in front of his nose.
 As soon as he drops the toy, give him the treat.
 It’s up to you which word you use just make sure everyone in the family is using the same one.

 Step 5: Continue practicing, slowly increasing the time between your verbal cue and offering the treat in front of his nose.
 You’ll know your dog understands the cue when he starts to drop the toy before you show him the treat.